choilab/BTN707-CompGen/2-ASO-off-finder/README.md

 # Program overview

 * Input: target genome sequence and oligonucleotide sequence (FASTA format)
-* Output: target and off-target site coordinate
+* Output: target and off-target site coordinate, the number of mismatches, the number of ASO sequences in the DNA sequence
 * Options: # of allowed mismatches/indels

 <a name="intro"></a>